The Solar Eclipse occurs on December 26th, 05.13am GMT, at 4 degrees 07′ Capricorn.

 In a tarot reading the 2 of Pentacles symbolises the ability to juggle multiple business or creative endeavours alongside other personal responsibilities.
 An inclination to try and harmonise opposing or conflicting demands.
 Ambition is present to pursue enticing possibilities, that have the potential to be materially rewarding.
 Someone who can potentially multitask very successfully, able to balance financial ups and downs, and find time for all their other obligations alongside work.

-The lemniscate shows the eternal connection between the spiritual and the material, that change is constant and continually occuring, indicating that being flexible and allowing life to flow even if a situation seems precarious can lead to enhanced material stability.
+The lemniscate shows the eternal connection between the spiritual and the material.
+That change is constant and continually occurring.
+Indicating that being flexible and allowing life to flow, even if a situation seems precarious can lead to enhanced material stability.

 “The Two of Pentacles is sometimes referred to as the juggler because he represents keeping two or more projects going, or working toward two goals, at the same time.
 He also embodies cleverness and the ability to keep a careful eye on more than one situation.

-Overall ~ The Solar Eclipse conjuct optimistic Jupiter and fortunate fixed star Polis suggests this eclipse has the potential to bring luck and beneficial outcomes.
-But, looking at the overall landscape, and the upcoming Lunar Eclipse and Saturn Pluto conjunction there are no assurances – on an individual level, how the eclipse influences your natal chart will help decipher your personal message and possible outcome.
+The Solar Eclipse conjunct optimistic Jupiter and fortunate fixed star Polis suggests this eclipse has the potential to bring luck and beneficial outcomes.
+But, looking at the overall landscape, and the upcoming Lunar Eclipse and Saturn Pluto conjunction there are no assurances.

 Also of note is that Mercury is out of bounds from December 22nd until January 12th 2020 – meaning that Mercurial realms of influence could be experienced as exaggerated or unusual, out of step, perhaps in some ways slightly similar to when Mercury is retrograde.